uvaitsei/symas-helm-openldap/README.md

 * We've based our chart on the existing [jp-gouin](https://github.com/jp-gouin/helm-openldap) chart that uses the [Bitnami containers](https://github.com/bitnami/containers/) having recently changed from the abandoned Osixia OpenLDAP containers.
-* We'd like to thank [JP Gouin](https://github.com/jp-gouin) for open sourcing their work allowing the community to benefit.
+* We'd like to thank [Jean-Philippe Gouin](https://github.com/jp-gouin) for open sourcing his work allowing the community to benefit.
 Our shared philosophy makes us stronger.

-## Why not just contribute to JP Gouin's exiting chart?
+## Why not just contribute to Jean-Philippe's exiting chart?

-We may eventually merge our work into his, for now we'd like to remain on a fork we provide and support that is under our control.
+We may eventually merge our work into his, for now we'd like to remain on a fork that we provide and support for our customers that is under our direct control.

-Fundamentally, we're a company that supports OpenLDAP as our primary business model so it is important for us to own and support OpenLDAP on Kubernetes using Helm for deployment.
+Fundamentally, we're a company that supports OpenLDAP as our primary business model so it is important for us to own this Helm chart allowing for easy deployent of OpenLDAP within Kubernetes clusters.

 - Replication is setup by configuration.
 Extra schemas are loaded using `LDAP_EXTRA_SCHEMAS: "cosine,inetorgperson,nis,syncprov,serverid,csyncprov,rep,bsyncprov,brep,acls`.
 You can add your own schemas via the `customSchemaFiles` option.

-A default tree (root organisation, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE`, however you need to use `customLdifFiles` or `customLdifCm` to create a root organisation.
+A default tree (Root Organization, users and group) is created during startup, this can be skipped using `LDAP_SKIP_DEFAULT_TREE`, however you need to use `customLdifFiles` or `customLdifCm` to create a root organization.

-## Prerequisites Details
+## Prerequisites

 * Kubernetes 1.8+
 * Persistent Volume (PV) support on the underlying infrastructure

-## Chart Details
+## Chart Details:

-This chart will do the following:
+This chart will:

-* Create 3 instances of OpenLDAP server with multi-master replication
+* Create 3 instances of OpenLDAP server with multi-master replication.
-* Install and configure a single pod running phpldapadmin, an admin web-GUI for OpenLDAP
+* Install and configure a single pod running [phpldapadmin](https://github.com/leenooks/phpLDAPadmin) using the [Osixia container](https://github.com/osixia/docker-phpLDAPadmin), an admin web-GUI for OpenLDAP.
-* Install and configure ltb-passwd for self-service password
+* Install and configure [ltb-passwd](https://ltb-project.org/documentation/self-service-password.html) using the [Tired of It container](https://github.com/tiredofit/docker-self-service-password) for self-service password changes.

 ## Configuration